tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

 2. Implement Methods
 ====================

-In this step we'll implement the methods that will update the options in the dataset controls dynamically.
+In this step you'll implement the methods that will update the options in the dataset controls dynamically.
 For example when the user selects a new Satellite Platform, the options of the Sensor select box will be updated to the sensors for that platform.
 The general approach will be to:

 * Save the value of a control anytime it changes.
 * Create functions that update the controls with the currently saved values.